eclipse-iofog/iofog.org/content/docs/3/applications/microservice-exposing.md

 Public services allow your microservices to securely expose public endpoints without opening ports on your Agents.

-When deploying Applications and Microservices, you can specify a `public` configuration when configuring the port mappings of your container.
+When deploying Applications and Microservices, you can specify a `proxy` configuration when configuring the port mappings of your container.

-If `public` is specified, this will open a tunnel that will forward all traffic incoming onto the port exposed by the container.
+If `proxy` is specified and set to `true`, this will open a tunnel that will forward all traffic incoming onto the port exposed by the container.

-`schemes` allows you to specify the protocols supported by the underlying exposed Microservice.
-Controller will generate a public URL for each protocol supported.
-The example below would be for a Microservice exposing a HTTPS server.

-`protocol` lets you decide between `http` and `tcp`.
-It tells the public port which type of traffic to forward. the default value is `http`. `http` protocol will only work if the schemes are `http` and/or `https`.
+`protocol` lets you decide between `tcp` and `udp`.
+It tells the public port which type of traffic to forward. the default value is `tcp`.

 ```yaml
 ...